 There are many question you may have about how to find a student job at Dartmouth.
 We've listed some commonly-asked questions below to help in this process.
 If you still have questions after reading through this list, please email or call us at 603-646-3641!

 All kinds!
 Research assistants, data-entry, computer help, dining services, office assistance, tutoring, and many more!
-All available job opportunities can be found on Jobnet (see next question).
+All available job opportunities can be found on Jobnet or by signing up for the listserv (see next question).

 Our website lists available student employment positions in two different ways:

 Each position announcement includes the job description and requirements, when and how to apply, and the name of the contact person.
 Some positions simply wish to receive an email of interest, while others request applications or resumes.
 Simply follow the instructions provided.

 You are welcome to begin applying anytime.
 The hiring timeline is at the discretion of the supervisors, so some are eager to fill their positions prior to the start of term, while others prefer to select student employees after students have confirmed their class schedule for the term.
 You won't be 'too late' to find employment if you do it the first week of the term, but it doesn't hurt to look and inquire in advance.

 To be eligible for student employment, one must be a matriculated student at Dartmouth College.
 For newly-admitted undergraduate students, this generally means they cannot start working for Dartmouth College until the first day of classes.back to top

 Yes!
 Students between the ages of 16-18 are still eligible for employment.
 You will need to submit a Parental Permission Form, signed by a legal parent or guardian, in order to begin employment.
 (This will be turned in with your other paperwork in the Payroll Office.)

 Enrolled students average about 10 hours of work per week.
 Depending on their schedules, some students may choose to work more or less than this.